REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

 In line with its core values, the Manager is committed to doing business with integrity.
 This is reflected in its longstanding zero tolerance stance against fraud, bribery and corruption.
 Consistent with this commitment, various policies and guidelines are in place to guide all employees of the Manager to maintain the highest standards of integrity in their work and business dealings.
 This includes clear guidelines and procedures for the giving and receipt of corporate gifts and concessionary offers, and an annual pledge by all employees of the Manager to uphold the Manager’s core values and to not engage in any corrupt or unethical practices.
 The Manager’s zero tolerance policy on bribery and corruption extends to its business dealings with third parties.
 Pursuant to this policy, the Manager requires that certain agreements incorporate anti-bribery and anti-corruption provisions.

-A whistle-blowing policy and other procedures are put in place to provide the Manager’s employees and parties who have dealings with the Manager with well defined, accessible and trusted channels to report suspected fraud, corruption, dishonest practices or other improprieties in the workplace, and for the independent investigation of any reported incidents and appropriate follow-up action.
+A whistle-blowing policy has been put in place by the Manager which sets out the procedures for the Manager’s employees and parties who have dealings with the Manager to make a report to the Manager on misconduct or wrongdoings relating to the Manager and its officers.
+Procedures are put in place to provide such employees and parties with well defined, accessible and trusted channels to report suspected fraud, corruption, dishonest practices or other improprieties in the workplace, and for the independent investigation of any reported incidents and appropriate follow up action.
+The Manager ensures that the identity of the whistle-blower is kept confidential.
 The objective of this policy is to encourage the reporting of such matters so that employees or external parties making any reports in good faith will be able to do so with the confidence that they will be treated fairly and, to the extent possible, be protected from reprisal.
-The ARC reviews all whistle-blowing complaints at its scheduled meetings.
-Independent, thorough investigation and appropriate follow-up actions are taken.
+The Manager is committed to ensuring protection of the whistle-blower against detrimental or unfair treatment.
+The ARC is responsible for oversight and monitoring of the investigation of whistle-blowing reports made in good faith.
+The ARC reviews all whistleblowing complaints at its scheduled meetings.
+Independent, thorough investigation and appropriate follow up actions are taken.
 The outcome of each investigation is reported to the ARC.
-All employees of the Manager are informed of the policy which is made available on the CL group’s intranet.
+All employees of the Manager are informed of this policy which is made available on CLI Group’s intranet.

 Business Continuity Management

-The Manager has a Business Continuity Plan (BCP) that puts in place the prevention, detection, response and business recovery and resumption measures to minimise the impact of adverse business interruptions or unforeseen events on the Ascendas Reit Group’s operations.
-In the BCP, the critical business functions, processes and resources have been identified.
-Periodic desk-top exercises and drills, simulating different scenarios, are carried out to stress-test the effectiveness of processes, procedures and escalation protocols.
-This holistic BCP approach serves to ensure organisational and staff preparedness and readiness to deal with adverse business disruptions such as acts of terrorism, cyber attacks, data breaches and epidemics.
-This approach aims to minimise financial loss to Ascendas Reit, allows the Manager to continue to function as the manager of Ascendas Reit and mitigate any negative effects that the disruptions could have on the Manager’s reputation, operations and ability to remain in compliance with relevant laws and regulations.
+The Manager has implemented a Business Continuity Management (BCM) programme that puts in place the prevention, detection, response and, business recovery and resumption measures to minimise the impact of adverse business interruptions or unforeseen events on the Ascendas Reit Group’s operations and also has in place a Business Continuity Plan (BCP).
+Under the BCP, Management has identified the critical business functions, processes and resources, and is able to tap on a pool of CLI Group’s employees who are trained under a Business Psychological Resilience Programme to provide peer support to colleagues following the occurrence of adverse events.
+As part of the BCP, periodic desktop exercises and drills, simulating different scenarios, are carried out to stress-test the effectiveness of processes, procedures and escalation protocols.
+This holistic approach under the BCP serves to ensure organisational and staff preparedness and readiness to deal with adverse business disruptions such as acts of terrorism, cyber attacks, data breaches and epidemics.
+This approach aims to minimise financial loss to Ascendas Reit, allow the Manager to continue to function as the manager of Ascendas Reit and mitigate any negative effects that the disruptions could have on the Manager’s reputation, operations and ability to remain in compliance with relevant laws and regulations.
 The Manager has also acquired insurance policies for the Ascendas Reit Group on business interruption events.

 Anti-Money Laundering and Countering the Financing of Terrorism Measures